JustinTan7/motasemtree/README.md

 The 'login' directory will contian **ALL** the web app pages, and functionality for them.
 The `app.py` within 'login' will contain all the functions and routes to go between the web apps.
 Other services can probably go within their own sub directories.

-To build the images, ontainers, and network easily, run:
+To build the images, ontainers, and network easily, cd into app and run:

 ```
 docker compose up --build